Copyright (c) 1998-2017,

 John

-Bell's eldest sons, had fought under General Jackson in the Battle of
+and Jesse Bell, had fought under General Jackson in the Battle of

-some well-groomed horses, and a wagon.
+well-groomed horses, and a large wagon, approached

 Jackson's